 Without the liver there to fulfill its role in the biological system, we would face numerous complications that would make it entirely impossible to even keep on living.
 Many of the bodily functions we take for granted are things we would quickly die without, and many of those functions are carried out by none other than the liver itself.

-So if a dog is faced with potential liver damage, it's imperative that the owner seeks Dog First Aid

-immediately so the problem can be solved and the dog can once again have some peace of body and mind.
+So if a dog is faced with potential liver damage, it's imperative that the owner seeks first aid immediately so the problem can be solved and the dog (and you) can once again have some peace of mind.

 Copper disease is a very specific form of liver damage that might affect dogs.
 It is a potentially deadly condition that can strike at any dog, anywhere.
 However, like most diseases that affect our pets, the likelihood of contracting copper disease varies depending on the individual dog and factors such as its breed.

-But what exactly is copper disease, and what sets it apart from the various other things that can potentially go wrong in the kidneys?
+But what exactly is copper disease, and what sets it apart from the various other things that can potentially go wrong in the organs?
 The condition is commonly known as copper storage disease, but it is also known as canine copper hepatotoxicosis, and abnormally high levels of copper gathering in the animal's liver characterize it.